phcurado/parameter/README.md

 - `:naive_datetime`
 - `module`*

-\\* Any module that implements the `Parameter.Field` behaviour is elegible to be a field in the schema definition.
+\\* Any module that implements the `Parameter.Field` behaviour is eligible to be a field in the schema definition.

 The options available for the field definition are:
 - `key`: This is the key on the external source that will be converted to the param definition.
-As an example, if you receive data from an external source that uses snake case for mapping `first_name`, this flag should be `key: "firstName"`.
+As an example, if you receive data from an external source that uses a snake case for mapping `first_name`, this flag should be `key: "firstName"`.
 If this parameter is not set it will default to the field name.
 - `default`: default value of the field.
 - `required`: defines if the field needs to be present when parsing the input.

-After the definition the schema can be validate and parsed against external parameters using the `Parameter.load/3` function.
+After the definition, the schema can be validated and parsed against external parameters using the `Parameter.load/3` function.

 ## Data Deserialization

-This is a common requirement when you receive data from an external source and wants to validate and deserialize this data to an Elixir definition.
-This can be achived using `Parameter.load/2` or `Parameter.load/3` functions:
+This is a common requirement when you receive data from an external source and want to validate and deserialize this data to an Elixir definition.
+This can be achieved using `Parameter.load/2` or `Parameter.load/3` functions:

 ```elixir
 iex> params = %{